The latest version of this page was updated August 13, 2019

 For the security of the website, the IP address is also used to control whether the visitor is blacklisted.
 If that is the case, the visitor will not be granted access to the Mourn & Grief Foundation’s website.

-For the security of the Mourn & Grief Foundation website, a substantive contribution provided by a Contact or a User is checked for spam and unauthorized use.
+For the security of the Mourn & Grief Foundation website, a substantive contribution provided by a Contact or a User is checked for spam, “naming and shaming” and unauthorized use.

 If you are a User and you upload an image to the Mourn & Grief Foundation’s website, you should avoid uploading images with EXIF GPS location data.
 Anyone who visits the website can download images from the website and view the location data.